Bram-Hub/Pierce/readme.md

 # Peirce
 ## Authors
-2007:
+2007-2008:
 Daniel Wojcik

 ## About
-More information available in writeup.doc
+More information available in writeup.doc and cnl.pdf